christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 Event sourcing and complex event processing require at least causal consistency and, depending on the use case, causality stretches across all events of a certain event source or stream, requiring at least sequential consistency... (?
 TODO is that true?)

 Aggregations of event properties for idempotent and commutative operations (such as a sum or a mean) do not require strong consistency / can have weaker consistency...

+#### Transaction Handling

+- TODO no transactions so far, which is good for us.
+No need to think about linearizing transactions and making them atomic.
+- Only atomic inserts
+- If we need transactions, especially across partitions, refer to [@sec:partitioning] and [@sec:coordination-free-replication]

 ## Raft Implementations